carlashley/simplemdmapi/README.md

 # simplemdmapi
-A Python implementation of the SimpleMDM API
+A Python implementation of the SimpleMDM API.
+This is a work in progress and is not meant for production use at this time.

 # Requires
 ### Python:
 Tested on Python 3.10.4, but should only require Python 3.9+

 ### Packages:
-Requires the `requests` package, v2.27.1.
+Requires the `requests` package, >= v2.27.1.

 # Usage